The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 Nominated by: Cody Bunch Alan Clark Rob Hirschfeld Matt Dorn Kenny Johnston Allison Price Tristan Goode Giuseppe Paterno' Sathyamoorthy Mani Shane Wang

 Egle Sigler is a principal architect on Rackspace's OpenStack Private Cloud team and an OpenStack Foundation board member.
-As part of the board, Egle is co-chair of the DefCore committee and the Diversity Working Group.
+As part of the board, Egle is co-chair of the Interop Working Group (formerly known as DefCore committee).
 Egle has co-authored two books, DevOps for VMware Administrators and OpenStack Cloud Computing Cookbook.

 Egle wants OpenStack to be regarded as one of the most successful open source projects, with a great community to back it.
-During the past year, Egle has been co-chair of DefCore committee, where she has seen that the impact DefCore has on OpenStack is crucial.
+During the past year, Egle has been co-chair of Interop WG (DefCore committee), where she has seen that the impact interop has on OpenStack is crucial.
 Interoperability is one of the top OpenStack priorities, and she continues leading the efforts to increase it.

 Nominated by: Cloud Suhartono Alexandra Settle Ian Y. Choi Shintaro Mizuno Lana Brindley Ying Chun Guo Alex Eng Matt Dorn Tom Fifield Matjaz Pancur